 The wln. object requires a single buffer.
 This buffer is used to form outgoing packets and is necessary for correct operation.
 You never have to deal with this buffer directly — it is handled internally by the wln. object itself.

 Buffer memory is allocated in pages.
 A page is 256 bytes of memory.
 Allocating memory for a buffer is a two-step process: First you have to request for a specific allocation (a number of pages) and then you have to perform the actual allocation.
 Request the size you need in pages using the wln.buffrq method.

-The allocation method (sys.buffalloc) applies to all buffers previously specified, in one fell swoop:
+The allocation method (sys.buffalloc) applies to all buffers previously specified, including the buffers of other objects: